Mobsya/aseba/readme.md

 ## Zeroconf advertisement with command-line tools

-The TCP port changes every time the TDM is launched.
+Unless you specify it with `--tcpport` (see next section), the TCP port changes every time the TDM is launched.
 It's displayed by the TDM shortly after it's launched, on a line like this:
 ```
 [2021-05-19 11:17:20.781] [console] [trace]             main.cpp@L85:	=> TCP Server connected on 44125
 ```